 Catholicism was synonymous with political power, and this power would be subsequently diminished during the communism era in Germany.
 Roman Catholicism in modern day Germany is more prevalent in the South and Western parts of the country, in areas such as Bavaria.
 The Roman Catholic Church in Germany is mostly conservative and adheres to traditional Catholic doctrines.
 The state supports churches in Germany, including the Roman Catholic Church, by collecting church taxes from adherents.
-The Catholic Church in the country has lost some degree of popularity in the recent years in light of the sexual abuse and corruption scandals.
+Some of the Catholic Cathedrals in Germany, including the famous Cologne Cathedral, rank among the largest churches in Europe.

 Changes in the German Religious Landscape

-Eastern Orthodoxy and other forms of Christianity not otherwise listed above account for an additional 3.3% share of the German population, Meanwhile, Judaism, various Eastern Religions, Neo-Pagans, and others collectively account for 0.8% of the German population.
+Eastern Orthodoxy and other forms of Christianity not otherwise listed above account for an additional 1.5% share of the German population, Meanwhile, Judaism, various Eastern Religions, Neo-Pagans, and others collectively account for 1.0% of the German population.
 While Christianity is experiencing a steady decline in numbers of adherents in Germany, the Muslim population in the country continues to grow.
 Refugees, immigrants, and asylum seekers are projected to alter the country’s future religious landscape.